top of page

 More About EF Block™

-While most ICF products share the same qualities, we chose EF BlockTM because the company's owners happen to have a home in our area and were very responsive to our calls and emails.
+While most ICF products share the same qualities, we chose EF BlockTM because the company's owners happened to have a home in our area and were very responsive to our calls and emails.
 They connected us with a local subcontractor who’d built his own home with their ICF product and was able to assist us with ours.

 ICF block home construction